Patching LLM Like Software: A Lightweight Method for Improving Safety Policy in Large Language Models: Experimental Results

 \section{Experimental Results}

-For each safety risk, we specify the models compared (including our patched variant), datasets, training recipe for the policy patch, evaluation metrics and protocol, followed by results.
-Across all risks we also report perplexity \text{(PPL)} to quantify fluency/utility trade-offs.
+For each safety risk, we describe the models compared (including our patched variant), the datasets used, the policy patch training recipe, and the evaluation metrics/protocol, followed by results.
+Across all risks, we also report perplexity (PPL) to quantify fluency--utility trade-offs.
+For toxicity mitigation, we additionally report post-patching MMLU results in Appendix~\ref{sec:General_perf}.